As part of the WSIS Forum 2021, the South School on Internet Governance and CCAT LAT organized the Thematic Workshop:

 In developing countries and economies, the gap between the connected and unconnected experienced a new exposure.
 In many locations the existing infrastructure is not ready yet to connect all the unconnected.
 Also the experience showed that those poorly connected had many difficulties in getting all the necessary information and communication tools for a reasonable working or learning activities, making the existing gap more evident and bigger.
 On the other hand, what will be the impact of a much desired higher connectivity in the developing world in the global environment?

-The objective of the workshop is to exchange ideas among the expert panelists in trying to answer the following questions:
+The objective of the workshop was to exchange ideas among the expert panelists in trying to answer the following questions:

 – How can developing economies embrace the positive changes that the COVID pandemic generated in the mid-long term?